Vskesha/goit_homework_6/README.md

 # goit_homework_6

-This program is for scanning and sorting given folder
+These scripts are for scanning and sorting given folder

 ### for scanning folder use: